Ease of Use

-- Transaction fees apply outside of the UK
+- Transaction fees apply outside of your country (3%).

 Coinbase Card is a Visa debit card which is connected to your Coinbase account.
-It allows you to spend any cryptocurrency which is stored in your Coinbase account.
+It allows you to spend some of the cryptocurrencies stored in your Coinbase account.

-You don’t need to keep your balance in GBP for this to work.
+You don’t need to keep your balance in GBP or EUR for this to work.
 Coinbase will automatically convert your preferred cryptocurrency on-demand to cover your purchases.

-You can currently buy things in-store and online using bitcoin (BTC), ethereum (ETH), litecoin (LTC), or bitcoin cash (BCH) that you have stored in your online Coinbase account.
+You can currently buy things in-store and online using Bitcoin (BTC) and 7 other cryptocurrencies you have stored in your online Coinbase account.

 In their own words…”[Coinbase Card] lets customers in the UK spend crypto as effortlessly as the money in their bank”

 - Can be added to Google Pay (but Apple Pay is still not supported).

 - Track your spending (with summaries and receipts).